rnpbr/opennetworking-docs/docs/en/Ferramentas/LibreNMS/index.md

-# in Development without changing the structure of the documentation or adding anything.
+# in Development without altering the document structure or adding anything.